iamheejae/Lat360/README.md

 2. For LatConv,
 - You can download pre-computed indices for LatConv in [LatConv_Index]().
 - Place the files in './models/Index'.
-- We will provide the code for generating indices soon.
+- We will also provide the code for generating indices soon.

 ## Prepare dataset ###
 We used Synthetic360 dataset and Real360 dataset to train our model.